Nice to meet you.

 Improved productivity

 Interruptions at work can be incredibly distracting.
-Whether it's the ring of an incoming call, the buzz of a notification, or a colleague popping by for a quick chat, it disrupts concentration and derails workflow.
+Whether it's the ring of an incoming call, the buzz of a notification, or a colleague popping by for a quick chat, they disrupt concentration and derail workflow.

 Asynchronous communication means that individuals can be more focused on their work and respond to communications at a time that works best for them.
-Not only does this allow them to concentrate on their tasks more productively, but it also allows for flexible working schedules.
+This allows them to concentrate on their tasks more productively and allows for flexible working schedules.

 Better communication for remote teams